Updates Related To COVID-19

 Virginia Beach, VA 23453

 While we're meeting together online instead of in person, we want you to be aware of two things:

 1) 80% of our giving is done online and we are thankful for that use of technology.

 2) Each week 3,000-4,000k of our offerings come in through cash and buckets donations in services.
 This goes a long way to meet needs in our community.
 If we are unable to meet, we encourage you to move all of your giving online to help ministry continue to happen.

-As much as you are able, we encourage you to stay connected with your small groups digitally.
-For those already in a small group, you will be getting an invite from your leader to attend a Zoom video meeting up during your normally scheduled small group time.
+As much as you are able, we encourage you to stay connected with your small groups.
+Many have returned to in-person gatherings, while some are continuing to meet digitally.
 Not in a small group?
 If you'd like to join one or would like more information, you can find it here.

 Don't have the Zoom App yet for meeting with your small group?
 Don't worry, we've made it easy for you to find.
 Click the link depending on your particular device and get ready for your online small group.

 Zoom for Windows: Download